-BNY Mellon SA/NV monitors its capital adequacy in accordance with Basel Framework on the basis of Pillar 1 requirements as well as Pillar 2 (Economic Capital).
+BNY Mellon SA/NV monitors its capital adequacy in accordance with Basel Framework on the basis of Pillar 1 as well as Pillar 2 (Economic Capital) requirements.
 Both concepts are subject to risk appetite metrics.

-Pillar 1 capital requirement is calculated according to the Basel standardized approach for credit, market and operational risks, and for credit value adjustment.
+Pillar 1 capital requirement is calculated according to the Basel standardized approach for credit, market, operational risks and for credit value adjustment.
 The standard formula is based on weighting factors applied to the balance sheet and profit and loss components.
-Pillar 1 capital requirement is compared to the own funds and in particular the CET1, Tier 1 and Total Capital, and monitored (daily) against regulatory thresholds triggered by the SREP review and risk appetite.
-BNY Mellon SA/NV ensures to have sufficient capital to cover Capital requirements and all necessary buffers.
-The risk appetite sets a 20% buffer on top of the regulatory requirements.
+Pillar 1 capital requirement is compared to the own funds and in particular the CET1, Tier 1 and Total Capital, and monitored (daily) against regulatory thresholds triggered by the Supervisory Review and Evaluation Process ('SREP') and risk appetite.
+BNY Mellon SA/NV ensures it maintains sufficient capital to cover Capital requirements and all necessary buffers.
+The risk appetite establishes a twenty percent buffer on top of the regulatory requirements.

 The Economic Capital uses BNY Mellon SA/NV methodologies (most being BNY Mellon methodologies) which follow an approval process including yearly independent validation by BNY Mellon's Model Risk Management Group ('MRMG').
-These methodologies are presented to and approved by BNY Mellon SA/NV Capital and Stress Testing Committee ('CSTC'), a committee assisting the Executive Committee for the Economic Capital Adequacy related subjects.
-The Economic Capital calculated for all the material risks are summed (to form the total Economic Capital) and added to the applicable Pillar 1 Regulatory Buffers.
+These methodologies are presented to and approved by BNY Mellon SA/NV Capital and Stress Testing Committee ('CSTC'), a committee assisting the Executive Committee with Economic Capital Adequacy related subjects.
+The Economic Capital is calculated for all material risks, which are summed (to form the total Economic Capital) and added to the applicable Pillar 1 regulatory buffers.